-Research and development expense consists primarily of drug development work associated with our drug candidates, including costs of preclinical, clinical trials, clinical supplies and related formulation and design costs and salaries and other personnel related expenses.
-Research and development expense increased to \$18.9 million from \$11.4 million in the years ended December 31, 2003 and 2002, respectively.
-The \$7.5 million increase in expense was primarily due to the development costs related to our new drug candidate Remoxy as well as for the ongoing development and Phase III programs for Oxytrex and PTI-901.
+Research and development expense consists primarily of drug development work associated with our drug candidates, including costs of preclinical, clinical trials, clinical supplies and related formulation and design costs and salaries and other personnel-related expenses.
+Research and development expense increased to \$9.5 million from \$3.8 million in the three months ended March 31, 2004 and 2003, respectively.
+This increase was primarily due to the increase in Phase III clinical trials activities for Oxytrex and PTI-901 as well as for the Phase I clinical trial and development activities for Remoxy.